NotZeri/Gorilla-Tag-Backflip-Mod/README.md

 ## 🚀 Features

-This might be made by ChatGPT 'Execute **CLEAN** 360-degree backflips'
+This might be made by ChatGPT: 'Execute **CLEAN** 360-degree backflips' THE WORDS, NOT THE MOD, THE SENTENCES WERE MADE BY CHATGPT OH MY LORD PEOPLE ARE SO STUPID

 * **One-Button Flips:** Execute clean 360-degree backflips mid-air seamlessly.
 * **Velocity-Based Physics:** Flip rotation scales dynamically with your jumping momentum.